openmhealth/shimmer/README.md

 1. Start the containers by running
   * `docker-compose up -d`
   * If you want to see logs and keep the containers in the foreground, omit the `-d`.
-  * This will download about 1GB of Docker images if you don't already have them, the bulk of which are MongoDB and OpenJDK base images.
+  * This will download about 1GB of Docker images if you don't already have them, the bulk of which are MongoDB, nginx and OpenJDK base images.
+  * It can take up to a minute for the containers to start up.
+You can check their progress using `docker-compose logs`.
 1. Visit `http://<your-docker-host>:8083` in a browser.

 ### Option 2.
 Building the code and running it natively or in Docker